Gets the primary clipboard of the widget.

 Returns the nearest Gtk::Native

-ancestor of @widget.
+ancestor of the widget.

-Returns the widgets next sibling.
+Returns the widget’s next sibling.

-to track the children of @widget.
+Returns a list model to track the children of the widget.

-#Fetches the requested opacity for this widget.
+Fetches the requested opacity for the widget.

-Request the @widget to be rendered partially transparent.
+Requests the widget to be rendered partially transparent.

-Returns the widgets overflow value.
+Returns the widget’s overflow value.

 Gets a Pango::Context

-Returns the parent widget of @widget.
+Returns the parent widget of the widget.

-Sets @parent as the parent widget of @widget.
+Sets the parent widget of the widget.

-Finds the descendant of @widget closest to the point (@x, @y).
+Finds the descendant of the widget closest to a point.

 Retrieves the minimum and natural size of a widget, taking into account the widget’s preference for height-for-width management.

-Returns the widgets previous sibling.
+Returns the widget’s previous sibling.

-Gets the primary clipboard of @widget.
+Gets the primary clipboard of the widget.

 Flags the widget for a rerun of the Gtk::Widget#size_allocate